insider interventions

 Spoken Word Poetry & Songwriting Workshop

-If you are interested in a creative writing workshop that highlights how to use creative storytelling to talk about abuse, please contact me.
-This workshop can be modified to be culturally relevant, and incorporate spoken word poetry and/or songwriting.
+If you are interested in a creative writing workshop that highlights how to use creative storytelling to talk about abuse, please email me.

-Follow us on Instagram @insiderinterventions
+find us on instagram @insiderinterventions